 Day 10: TUE – Athens – Celebrate Mass at Athens Catholic Cathedral.
 Athens city sightseeing includes a visit to the world-renowned Acropolis, with the ruins of the Parthenon, Erechteum and Propylaea.
 Then, we ascend Mars Hill, where Paul preached (Acts 17:16, 22).
 View the Agora (ancient market place, and former center of Athenian public life), the House of Parliament, the Tomb of the Unknown Soldier and the Presidential Palace; remainder of afternoon at your leisure.
 Dinner and overnight.
 B, D

-DAY 11: WED – Depart Athens – Return flight to USA.
+DAY 11: WED – Depart Athens – Return flight from Athens to Detroit USA.

 *NOTE: While no changes are anticipated, there may be occasions when certain alterations become necessary to this itinerary due to changes beyond our control.
 All Masses times and locations are subject to final confirmation.

-Land Only $ 3,069.00 per person, discounted for Cash/Check payment, based on 26 participants, & double occupancy.
-(Airfare will be added when airlines announce the prices, approx. 330 from departure.)
+Total Cost $ 4,389.00 per person, discounted for Cash/Check payment, based on 26 participants, & double occupancy.